Haight-Ashbury walking tour: A nostalgic trip

 Stan hasn’t changed a bit since I knew him, even down to the shorts he wears year-round.
 He welcomed us warmly and worked us into his spiel as well.
 He has an encyclopedic knowledge of the area, especially its hippie period.

-Hearing my stories, my history, with more of his own mixed in, was a strange experience for me.
+Hearing his stories, my stories, my history, with more of his own mixed in, was a strange experience for me.
 This tour was my baby.
 I wrote it and planned it and delivered it myself.

 I was the expert back then in everything about the history of that neighborhood.
 I even wrote a local history column for a neighborhood paper, now defunct.